District nurse

 Discover what's on offer at your school on Apprenticeships.scot.

-To be approved for membership of the Protecting Vulnerable Groups (PVG) Scheme run by Disclosure Scotland
+All nurses must be a member of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.

 Find the right course for you